pinohu/DYNASTY/Empire_Bible_Complete.md

 2. **Proxy Voting**: Allowed with written authorization, valid for one meeting only
 3. **Secret Ballots**: Used for sensitive matters (personnel, conflicts) at request of any member
 4. **Abstentions**: Count toward quorum but not toward majority calculations
-5. **Tie-Breaking**: In case of ties, Chimenime Xavier has final authority
+5. **Tie-Breaking**: In case of ties, Ikechukwu Polycarp Nnamdi Ohu has final authority

 ### Meeting Protocols